ssempax1/MiniProject-one/git.md

 ### Pull ###
-You get code from Central repositry to update your local working copy **Remote Add / Remove / Show**
+You get code from Central repository to update your local working copy

+### Remote Add / Remove / Show ###
 **Remote Add** is when you clone of the Git repository on your system.
 **Remote Remove** is you're nolonger tracking back with original